KainosSoftwareLtd/ai-enhanced-platform/readme.md

 # AEP: AI Enhanced Platform

-Welcome to AEP, your companion for enhancing your build system with Generative AI workflows.
-With AEP, you can effortlessly add GenAI enhanced pull requester summarisation, code reviews, and more.
+Welcome to AEP, your comprehensive solution for integrating Generative AI workflows into your build system.
+Enhance your DevOps processes with AI-driven pull request summarization, code reviews, and more.

-Request your API key and empower your DevOps journey with AI-driven insights and assistance today. 🚀
+Get your API key and revolutionize your DevOps journey with AI-powered insights and assistance today. 🚀

 Website: [AEP Docs](https://kainossoftwareltd.github.io/ai-enhanced-platform/)

 ## Features of AEP

-Currently, AEP supports the following features:
+AEP currently offers the following features:

-- **AI-Driven Pull Request Summary**: Get a summary of your pull request using AI.
+- **AI-Driven Pull Request Summary**: Automatically generate summaries of your pull requests using AI.
-- **AI-Driven Pull Request Insights**: Get AI-driven insights on DevOps tasks and vulnerabilities.
+- **AI-Driven Pull Request Insights**: Obtain AI-driven insights on DevOps tasks and identify potential vulnerabilities.
-- **Custom AI-Driven Prompts**: Tailor prompts to your specific needs using custom system and user prompts for precise model guidance.
+- **Custom AI-Driven Prompts**: Customize prompts for specific needs using tailored system and user prompts for precise model guidance.

 ## Usage

-## Authentication
+### Authentication

-AEP ensures secure access through flexible authentication mechanisms:
+AEP provides secure access through flexible authentication mechanisms:

+1. **Local Authentication**:
-1. LOCAL AUTHENTICATION: If the API is running locally, you can use the `.env` file to set the 'system' user API key.
+   - Use the `.env` file to set the 'system' user API key when running the API locally.
-   1. If the X-API-CONSUMER is 'system' then the local API key will be used.
+   - If `X-API-CONSUMER` is 'system', the local API key will be used.

+2. **Azure Authentication**:
-2. AZURE AUTHENTICATION: If the API is running in Azure, it will use the Azure Key Vault to get the API key.
+   - When running the API in Azure, it retrieves the API key from the Azure Key Vault.
-   1. If the X-API-CONSUMER is anything other than 'system' then the Azure Key Vault will be used.
-   2. A lookup will be used to get the API key from the Key Vault using the X-API-CONSUMER as the identifier.
+   - If `X-API-CONSUMER` is not 'system', the Azure Key Vault is used, with the `X-API-CONSUMER` acting as the identifier.

-## Endpoints
+### Endpoints

-### GET /
+#### GET /

-Root endpoint and will return a list of available system prompts with their descriptions.
+Returns a list of available system prompts with their descriptions.

-### POST /predefined
+#### POST /predefined

-Retrieve prompts based on predefined types, providing parameters for customised assessment:
+Retrieve prompts based on predefined types, with parameters for customized assessment:
-- `prompt_type`: The name of the predefined prompt to use.
+- `prompt_type`: The predefined prompt to use.
-- `prompt`: The content that you want the model to assess based on the predefined prompt type.
+- `prompt`: The content for the model to assess based on the predefined prompt type.

-### POST /custom
+#### POST /custom

-Tailor prompts to your specific needs using custom system and user prompts for precise model guidance:
+Customize prompts for specific needs using system and user prompts:
-- `system_prompt`: The system prompt is used to orient the model towards a personality or desired output.
+- `system_prompt`: Directs the model towards a desired output.
-- `user_prompt`: The user prompt should tell the model what it is you want it to do with the prompt.
+- `user_prompt`: Specifies the desired action for the prompt.
-- `prompt`: The content that you want the model to assess based on the custom prompt.
+- `prompt`: The content for the model to assess based on the custom prompt.
-- `compression_enabled`(optional): Compresses the input prompt to reduce the number of tokens.
-Default is false.
+- `compression_enabled` (optional): Compresses the input prompt to reduce token count (default: false).
-- `model`(optional): The model you want to use as a string, currently available ["gpt-4-turbo", "gpt-35-turbo"].
-Default is 'gpt-35-turbo'.
+- `model` (optional): The model to use, currently available options are ["gpt-4-turbo", "gpt-35-turbo"] (default: 'gpt-35-turbo').

 ## Local Development

-### Secrets setup
+### Secrets Setup

-To run the API locally, you will need to create a `.env` file in the root of the project with the following content:
+Create a `.env` file in the root of the project with the following content:

 ```
 OPENAI_API_KEY=<your_openai_api_key>
 SYSTEM_API_KEY=<your_system_api_key>